Strong almost finiteness: The Long Cycle Theorem

 \section{The Long Cycle Theorem}

 The goal of this section is to prove Theorem \ref{longcycle}.
 The way we prove the theorem is showing that:

 Property A $\Rightarrow$ Uniform local amenability $\Rightarrow$ local hyperfiniteness $\Rightarrow$ weighted hyperfiniteness $\Rightarrow$ strong hyperfiniteness $\Rightarrow$ Property A. \begin{proposition} Property A implies Uniform Local Amenability. \end{proposition} \proof The proof is a simplified version of Lemma 7.2 in \cite{Eleklocal}.
-Let $G\in\grd$ be a countably infinite graph of Property A. Pick a $\delta>0$ in such a way that we can find an $\eps$-F\o lner set in the support of any $d \delta$-F\o lner function on $G$.
+Let $G\in\grd$ be a countably infinite graph of Property A. Pick a $\delta>0$ in such a way that we can find an $\eps$-F\o lner set in the support of any $d \delta$-F\o lner function $\zeta:V(H)\to \R$, where $H$ is an arbitrary finite induced subgraph of $G$.
 Such a choice is possible by Theorem \ref{prop1}.
 Since $G$ is of Property A, there exists $r>1$ and a function $\Theta:V(G)\to \Prob(G)$ satisfying the following conditions. \begin{itemize} \item For any $x\in V(G)$ the support of $\Theta(x)$ is contained in the $r$-ball around the vertex x. \item For any adjacent pair $x,y\in V(G)$ we have that

 \end{itemize}

 Now, let $H$ be an arbitrary finite induced subgraph of $G$.
 For $x\in V(G)$, pick $\tau(x)\in V(H)$ in such a way that $d_G(x,\tau(x))=d_G(x,H)$.
 For $x\in V(H)$, let $\Omega(x)(z)=\sum_{t\in \tau^{-1}(z)} \Theta(x)(t).$ Note that $\tau^{-1}(z)$ denotes the set of vertices mapped to $z$ by $\tau$.
 Then by definition, $\Supp \Omega(x)\subset V(H)$ and for all $z\in V(H)$, $\Omega(x)(z)\geq 0$.
 Also,